Agrael1/Wisdom/README.md

 # Why?

 A lot of old OpenGL solutions are scratching the ceiling of OpenGL potential, and Vulkan is too low-level for most of the tasks.
 DirectX 12 is a good alternative, but it's not cross-platform.
 Wisdom is designed to be a direct translation layer on top of DirectX 12 and Vulkan, with a simple API, that is easy to learn and extend.
-It's designed to be used in games, simulations, and other heavy computations.
-It's not designed to be a rendering engine, but a tool to create one.
+It is still low level, yet more user friendly.
+It uses a lot of advanced graphics features, like Descriptor Buffer and Direct GPU Upload.

-The library is designed to be used in a modern C++20 environment, with a lot of modern C++ features, like concepts, modules, and ranges.
-It's designed to be used with CMake or NuGet, and it's easy to integrate with your project.
+You can use it even partially, for example initialize device and swapchain, get internals of library objects and use it with your own rendering engine, or use it fully, with all the extensions and features.

-It is also using the fine selection of features from the underlying APIs to provide the best performance possible with wide range of freedom and be future proof.
+Library transparency makes it a good choice for gradual API replacement.
+This is further enhanced by the interoperability with other APIs through platform extensions.

 # Details

 The API is structured like this:

 - The basic types are defined, depending on platform of choice.
 They are **Factory**, **Adapter**, **Device** etc. They are directly implemented, this eliminates memory indirection and potential cache misses.
-- The the platform is selected the most suitable to the system: Windows - DirectX 12, MacOS - Metal **[TBD]**
+- The platform selects the most suitable implemetation to the system: Windows - DirectX 12, Linux - Vulkan.
+This is done in compile time.
-- You can override the platform selection with `WISDOM_FORCE_VULKAN` option on CMake configuration.
+- You can override the implementation selection with `WISDOM_FORCE_VULKAN` option on CMake configuration.
 This will force the library to use Vulkan as a base API.
 This is useful for debugging Vulkan extensions.
 - All calls are done directly, without usage of interfaces/virtual functions.
-This eliminates call indirection and the projection is direct as if you wrote the code directly inside your functions.
+This eliminates call indirection and the code is inlined as if you wrote the code directly inside your functions.
 - Underlying accessibility, all of the internals are accessible using `GetInternal()` and can be used to bridge functionality or to create extensions.
 All the internal state is immutable for the stability of work between library and extensions.
 However it's not advised to use internal state directly, since it is platform dependent.

 Vulkan is compiled on compatible systems and used as default only if there is no other alternative.
 Vulkan can still be used under supported operating system with explicit types `wis::VKFactory`, `wis::VKDevice` etc.